 Knowing all this, should you still fly with WOW air?
 It depends on the kind of traveler you are.
 If you’re a minimalist packer and you’re OK bringing your own food, beverage, entertainment and amenities, go for it.

 You could save a lot of money this way.
 However, if you know that you’re someone who isn’t likely to get a refillable water bottle and fill it up at every airport, or you always end up overweight on your bags, your cheaper bet might just be to go with another airline altogether.

-In case you need some suggestions, here’s my Master List of Budget Airlines so you can find which ones operate near you.
+In case you need some suggestions, you can sign up to get my Master List of Budget Airlines for free so you can find which ones operate near you.